 There has been a long standing myth among the natural hair community that the only way to grow long healthy hair is to use protective hairstyles.
 For those new to the natural hair community, protective styling involves putting your hair into a style that involves tucking your ends away from the atmosphere to protect them from damage whilst your hair grows.
 The premise is that if the ends of your hair don’t break and your hair continues to grow, then you will achieve longer hair.

 This myth is so deeply entrenched in the natural hair community that women will often do back to back protective style for upwards of a year to reach their hair goals.
 Now don’t get me wrong, there are plenty of women who have achieved amazing lengths from protective styling, but there are a few women who never yield results from all their efforts.
-Some of the problems that many women experience are:

 - TANGLING from hair being untouched for long periods of time.
 This especially occurs in styles that take so long to put in that the mere thought of taking them down after only a few days seems like a waste.
 Thus, those women decide to leave in those styles for weeks.